explaingit

 TLDR

-Free, open-source book teaching data structures and algorithms with animated diagrams and runnable code in 12+ programming languages.
+An open-source, free interactive book teaching data structures and algorithms to beginners using animated diagrams and runnable code across 14 programming languages.

 Mindmap